-Thrown out the window in this debate is the law, good advocacy, the common sense and maturity required to deal with such problems.
+Thrown out the window in this debate is the law, good advocacy, the common sense and maturity required to deal with the problem.
 So too is the absence of lawyers (and at least one High Court judge) with the skills, competence and capacity to deal with a situation as complex as this particular matter.

 Lawyers appearing before TV cameras yet again, unable to resist leading questions in the glare of unwanted publicity, fall into all sorts of traps by their inadequate and ill-informed responses.
 The result is that ‘perfect storm’ in the matter of Indira Gandhi vs Muhammad Riduan Abdullah.

 In places as Australia, the US and the UK where the Westminster form of secular laws prevail, courts rely heavy on conventional beliefs that mothers somehow make better parents than fathers do.
 In Muslim countries Islam takes precedence over all other doctrines and beliefs in deciding where the better interests of the children lie.

 CHOICES BETWEEN SECULAR AND THEOCRATIC

-At the heart of this debate is the yet to be matured parallel legal systems of Syariah Courts and the secular Westminster system of justice for the non Muslim communities in Malaysia.
+At the heart of this dispute is the yet to be matured parallel legal systems of Syariah Courts and the secular Westminster system of justice for the non Muslim communities in Malaysia.

-The Westminster ‘secular’ courts was imposed on the Malays by their British colonial rulers before and at independence from Britain.
-That system has endured since independence and was embraced by the mainly Indian and Chinese Malayans at the time.
+The Westminster ‘secular’ system of laws and courts was imposed on the Malays by British colonial rulers before and at independence from Britain.
+That system has endured since independence having been embraced by the mainly Indian and Chinese Malayans at the time.
 They were joined by a handful of elite, urban, English educated Malays as successors to the legacy of the departing colonial authority, Britain.

-There was nothing democratic, speaking through the majority, or constitutionally acceptable about the imposition of Westminster style courts in an independent Malaya.
+There was nothing democratic or constitutionally acceptable about the imposition of Westminster style courts and laws in an independent Malaya.
 If at all it had a purpose, that purpose was to serve British interests in the hands of their successors in the colony, the Chinese and the Indians.

 Over the past few decades an emergent, informed and determined Muslim Malay majority has been stealthily and gradually working towards restoring their cultural and religious institutions underpinned by the Syariah eroded by the Westminster ‘secular’ system in Malaysia.